gquintanaorti/kernel_regression_of_3d_shapes/README.md

   It includes two dataset of houses employed in the simulation study:
   Dataset of houses with an error of 0.01, and dataset of houses with an error of 0.05.
-  The only difference of these dataset with the actual ones could be derived from the initial seeds for the random number generators.
+  These datasets could be different when generated again because of the values of the initial seeds for the random number generators.

 Two variants of the main code to compute the kernel regression of a 3D shape in the shape space are offered: